Excited boy at Science North in Sudbury

 1. Morning: Gear Up at Skater’s Edge Source for Sports

-Northern Ontario's largest selection of hockey & goalie gear.
+One of Canada's largest selections of hockey & goalie gear.
 From skates to hockey sticks to pants and goalie pads, you'll find everything you need.

 Address & Parking Tips